michaeljsmalley/BambuVideoStream/README.md

  * [.NET 6.x SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 # Configure:
+1. In OBS, create a Scene called `BambuStream`.
+You don't need to populate it with Sources.
+This will happen when you run this application, as the application sends all data including Source values/icons via WebSockets (built into OBS and configured below).
 1. Download this repository (extract the contents if you downloaded a .zip of the repository)
 1. Open VSCode, click <kbd>File</kbd> > <kbd>Open Folder</kbd>.
 1. Select the folder called `BambuVideoStream-master` (the one that contains the `.vscode`, BambuVideoStream, and Images folders within it)